vinceApp/Soccerteam-App/README.md

 Put the folder GitHub in your space www in wamp.

+Create a new database named soccerapp
-Export the file Soccerteam_App_DataBase in your SQL software.
+Import the file Soccerteam_App_DataBase in your soccerapp database.

 Launch the application with http://localhost/GitHub/Soccerteam-App/public/